Public speaking. Just the thought of having to get on stage inspires anxiety-fueled questions such as:

 - What if I look super awkward on stage?

 Nearly 30 percent of Americans report that they’re “afraid or very afraid” of public speaking.
-In fact, this fear is so widely accepted that many scientists researching stress will actually induce anxiety by asking study participants to give a speech.
+In fact, this fear is so widely accepted that many scientists researching stress actually will induce anxiety by asking study participants to give a speech.

 #1: Up Your Public Speaking Game